-Only approved Tulane University publications may be distributed in the public spaces of the Center.
+Only approved publications may be distributed in the public spaces of the LBC.
 The newspaper racks located at the front entrance are designated for The Hullabaloo student newspaper.

 The use of skates, roller blades, skateboards, scooters, and hoverboards is not permitted in the LBC.